usccolumbia/DSSL/README.md

 python main.py --data_path='$YOUR DATA PATH$'   --run_mode='Predict'
 ```
 ### Examples
-Unzip `test_data.zip` under the `datasets` folder (it only can be used to test whether your code can run or not.
-Do not use it to train the model).
+Extract the contents of 'test_data.zip' into the `datasets` folder.
+Note that this toy data is intended only for testing the functionality of your code and should not be utilized for model training purposes.
 * DSSL pretraining.
 ```
 python main.py --data_path='./datasets/test_data/train'  --run_mode='Training'  --dropout_rate='0.3'